CiscoDevIoT/gateway-python-sdk/README.md

 app = Gateway(name="gateway_name", account=account)
 ```

-Contruct a thing instance
+Construct a Thing instance
 ```
 thing = Thing("thing-id", "thing-name", "thing-kind")
 ```
-You can only use Thing as either an input component(sensor) or an output component.
+A Thing instance can have both *properties* and *actions*.
+But you can only use it as *either* an input component *or* an output component in each project.

-If your thing has both properties and actions, it acts as an input component.
+In DevIoT project page, click the 'Connect' button and connect the thing component with a rules engine by double-clicking them.
+The type of the component is determined by which component is first double-clicked between the thing component (input) and the rules engine (output).

 (1) Input: Add a property to the thing
 ```